FudanOCR/FudanOCR/model/README.md

 - `modelDict.py`: This function is used to get the model network.

 ## Other files
-Some files from the previous version of FudanOCR, which are no longer used.
-[`README_Chinese.md`](./README_Chinese.md) is the README file of the previous version.

 - `/config`: Config files.
 - `/toolkit`: Several useful utility functions.
 - `/technical_report`: Technical report, including Fudan's previous OCR technical reports.